RyanCoplien/CS3870-Project/README.md

 * Using encryption to hash, salt, and store passwords to a database
 * Using data filtering to force valid inputs
 * Providing protection from SQL Injection attacks
+* Utilize AJAX to provide easier loading and viewing UI experience

 Contributors include Ryan Coplien and Kasey Tippelt